bazelbuild/bazel/README.md

 We are working on bootstrapping bazel with itself.

-* Workspace setup

-You will need to add some infrastructure to your workspace to run bazel:

-tools/genrule/genrule-setup.sh
-tools/genrule/BUILD
-tools/test/test-setup.sh
-tools/test/BUILD
-tools/BUILD
-tools/defaults/BUILD

-We are still in the process of figuring out how to ship these files.

 * Running Bazel

 Create a google3 directory.
 This is your package root where all of your builds